w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Ensure final comprehensive evaluation

 Run a full, comprehensive evaluation before go-live.
-Aim to cover all key website functions, all templates, and, where appropriate, a reasonable sample of general content pages.
+Aim to cover all key website functions, all templates, and a reasonable sample of general content pages.
 Evaluation should check each point in the accessibility guidelines accepted by the organization.
-Ensure that there is sufficient development time to address any issues with key components.
+Ensure that there is sufficient development time to address any issues with key content.

 {::nomarkdown}
 <%= learn_more %>